This post may contain affiliate links. Please read our disclosure policy.

 - Plan a menu: Peruse your recipe collection and draw up a menu.
 Think about balancing your Thanksgiving dinner’s flavors, colors, and textures to provide pops of color like orange squash and green veggies among the beige turkey, gravy, and mashed potatoes.

 - Delegate: If guests are expecting, figure out what you want them to bring.
 Ask the less culinarily inclined to bring nuts, olives, a cheese platter, a bakery treat, or bottled drinks.

 - Start shopping: Stock up on non-perishables like drinks, canned pumpkin puree, baking supplies, canned stock, or anything you can freeze ahead of time.
 Choose your seasonal produce to add to the list, too.

 - Order up: If you order your turkey and or pies or rolls from a specific source, now is the time to make sure you are first on the list.

-- Check your non-food items: Did you shatter your gravy boat last year’s Thanksgiving dinner?
+- Check your non-food items: Did you shatter your gravy boat during last year’s Thanksgiving dinner?
 Do you have enough chairs, plates, glasses, and flatware?
-A reliable meat thermometer?
+A reliable meat thermometer and a roasting pan?
 Want an excuse to order new placemats?
 Now is the time to buy or borrow whatever you might need.

 One week before thanksgiving dinner

 - Schedule your defrosting: Did you buy a frozen turkey or freeze something substantial like a casserole or pie?
-Figure out how long it needs to defrost and make room in the fridge.
-This chart gives tons of great turkey info including defrosting times for turkeys based on weight.
+Determine how long it needs to defrost and make room in the fridge.
+This chart gives tons of great turkey info, including defrosting times for turkeys based on weight.

-- Make gravy, pie dough, or cranberry sauce: If you haven’t made any of these very keep-able items, get busy.
-Even gravy, if you aren’t wedded to making it day-of from pan drippings, can be made three to four days out with separately roasted turkey or chicken parts.
+- Make gravy, pie dough, or cranberry sauce: If you haven’t made any of these very keepable items, get busy.
+Even gravy, if you aren’t wedded to making it the day of from pan drippings, can be made three to four days out with separately roasted turkey or chicken parts.